Your Financial Aid Offer: How to Accept Financial Aid from SMC

-All students receiving federal, state, or institutional financial aid must adhere to the SMC policy on Satisfactory Academic Progress (SAP) published in the College Catalog.
+All students receiving federal, state, or institutional financial aid must adhere to the SMC policy on Satisfactory Academic Progress (SAP) published in the Academic Catalog.
 The purpose of this is to ensure that students are making measurable process toward a degree in a reasonable period of time.
 Students not meeting these standards are not eligible for federal, state, or institutional aid.
 Students not meeting SAP have the ability to appeal their status with the SAP Appeal Committee and restore a portion of their financial aid upon receiving an approved appeal decision from the Committee or by working themselves back into “Good” Satisfactory Academic Progress standing on their own.
-This policy is explained fully in the College Catalog; you may also view the SAP Policy here.
+This policy is explained fully in the Academic Catalog.

 Recipients of federal financial aid are asked to sign an authorization to permit all sources of federal student aid to be used for payment of current college charges.
 This authorization will be included in your Billing Statement from the SMC Business Office.
 This authorization remains in effect unless you present a written request that it be rescinded to the Business Office.
 If you have questions about this authorization, call the College Business Office at (864) 587-4234.
 Recipients of the SC LIFE Scholarship and/or SC Tuition Grant are required to sign a separate certification, which is available to electronically sign via your Student Portal.